73 per cent

 - 166 (21 per cent) of 804 pigs in slaughterhouses

-- and in 16 (1 per cent) of 1,322 samples from hospital patients with infections
+- and in 16 (one per cent) of 1,322 samples from hospital patients with infections

-Worryingly, the mcr-1 gene was found on a plasmid, a small piece of DNA that is not part of a bacteria’s chromosome.
+Worryingly, the mcr-1 gene was found on a plasmid, these are small pieces of DNA that are not part of a bacteria’s chromosome and are capable of carrying so-called ‘accessory genes’.
 Plasmids move freely around the bacterial world, hopping from one bacterium to another.
 This so-called ‘horizontal gene transfer’ rang alarm bells across the scientific community everywhere as it not only heralded the breach of the last group of antibiotics available to humans but opened up the possibility of AMR spreading even faster.
-These mobilised colistin-resistance genes have more recently been referred to as ‘jumping superbugs’!
+Bacteria that carry these mobilised colistin-resistance genes have more recently been referred to as ‘jumping superbugs’!

-Public Health England said the risk posed to humans by the mcr-1 gene is “low” but is being monitored closely.
-The use of colistin to treat infection in animals has been voluntarily restricted by livestock industries in the UK, decreasing by 99 per cent between 2015 and 2017.
-It’s unclear why there hasn’t been a total ban on the use of this last resort antibiotic.
-The European Medicines Agency suggests that substances which are of last resort for treatment of life-threatening disease in humans should be excluded from veterinary use.
+Public Health England said the risk posed to humans by the mcr-1 gene is low but is being monitored closely.
+The use of colistin to treat infection in animals has been voluntarily restricted by livestock industries in the UK.
+For the first time ever, no colistin was sold in the UK for use in animals in 2021, but it’s unclear why there hasn’t been a total ban on the use of this last-resort antibiotic.
+The European Medicines Agency suggests that substances that are of last resort for the treatment of life-threatening diseases in humans should be excluded from veterinary use.

 Antibiotics are given to both treat existing disease and to prevent it.
 Like us, animals are more likely to become ill if they are stressed, overworked or kept in filthy, overcrowded conditions.
 It is difficult to think of places that fit those criteria more than pig and chicken factory farms across Britain.
 Viva! has filmed at dozens of pig (and chicken) farms over the past few years and we found suffering, filth and degradation at them all.